AMarkovic0/cpp_lua_interface/README.md

 If compilig the test, pay attention to Lua C PAI paths in the Makefile.
 If your path deffers, please change the path.

+To build a static library from this repor execute make lib.

 ## How to use

 This chapter shortly explains how to use the library.